Explore Media

 Public Service Announcement

-Oliver and area residents are advised of temporary changes to emergency department hours at South Okanagan General Hospital due to limited physician availability.
-Emergency services will be unavailable from 9 p.m. on Sunday, June 9 to 7 a.m. on Monday, June 10.
-Patients can access care at Penticton Regional Hospital during this time.
-All other inpatient services will continue as normal at South Okanagan General Hospital.
+Merritt and area residents are advised of temporary changes to emergency department hours at the Nicola Valley Hospital and Health Centre due to limited physician availability.
+Emergency services will be unavailable from 6 a.m. on Friday, July 19 to 8 a.m. on Saturday, July 20, 2024.
+Patients can access care at Royal Inland Hospital in Kamloops during this time.
+All other inpatient services will continue as normal at Nicola Valley Hospital.
 People in the community who need life-threatening emergency care (i.e., chest pains, difficulty breathing, severe bleeding) should always call 9-1-1 for transport to the nearest available and appropriate facility.
-Anyone unsure whether an emergency room visit is warranted can call HealthLink BC at 8-1-1, or visit www.HealthLinkBC.ca for non-emergency health information from nurses, dietitians and pharmacists 24 hours a day, seven days per week.
-The emergency department in Oliver is normally open 24/7.
+Anyone unsure whether an emergency room visit is warranted can call HealthLink BC at 8-1-1 or visit www.HealthLinkBC.ca for non-emergency health information from nurses, dietitians and pharmacists 24 hours a day, seven days per week.
+The emergency department in Merritt is normally open 24/7.

 1 Minute Read